 It was time to head south to the islands – and we had timed it all down to a tee to make sure we got to Koh Phangan for the famous backpacker staple known as the Full Moon Party.
 I was especially excited because some of our friends from Elephant Nature Park were going to be there – and a party is always better with friends!

 I was as uncultural as possible by getting KFC as my final meal in Bangkok (in fairness, how can you beat Cabbages & Condoms?), and my dessert was from Dunkin’ Donuts.
 I feel disgusting just thinking about it.
 As a reward, I missed the very cultural 6pm singing of the national anthem as everyone in the train station stopped and stood up to join in.
 (Ash says it was extremely surreal!
 I am genuinely gutted that I missed it.)

 Finally, at around 11pm, our bus arrived.
-Our experience was off to a good start.
-Everyone surged forward and somehow despite us being close to the bus, our bags ended up being put in last, which was worrying after the stories we’d heard about things being stolen and bags being rummaged through – ours were the easiest to access.
+Our experience was off to a good start four hours late.
+Everyone surged forward and somehow despite us being close to the bus, our bags ended up being put in last, which was worrying considering the stories we’d heard about things being stolen and bags being rummaged through – ours were the easiest to access.

 It also meant that by the time we finally got on the bus, all the seats were taken apart from the ones at the back which didn’t recline – while the ones in front reclined OVER our seats so we had no space.

-As it turns out, we had the back row to ourselves so we could lay down with our valuables well covered by the seats in front.
+As it turns out, we had the back row to ourselves so we could lay down fully with our valuables well covered by the seats in front.
 Take that, seat recliners!
-You all thought you were so clever nabbing those seats!
+You all thought you were so clever!
 And amazingly, I slept for most of the journey, which is more than most people on the bus could say.

-And then we finally arrived on Koh Phangan and it was time to negotiate the steams of songthaews.
-We were quoted 200 baht EACH to our bungalow and we haggled her down to 100 – but when we got on and paid, she asked for the extra 200.
-I got angry, she got angry, I got off, Ash got embarrassed, but I wasn’t having it.
+And then we finally arrived on Koh Phangan and it was time to negotiate the streams of songthaews.
+We were quoted 200 baht EACH to our bungalow and we haggled her down to 100 – but when we got on and paid, she demanded the extra 200.
+I got angry, she got angry, I got off, Ash got embarrassed – but I wasn’t having it.

 Unfortunately, we ended up on another songthaew which also charged 200 each.
 I knew the islands would be expensive, but I was not expecting them to charge 12 people £4 each for a 15 minute journey!!
 Almost £50 for 15 minutes??
 That would be outrageous in the UK, let alone Thailand.

 Begrudgingly, we set off in the opposite direction to where I thought our bungalow was, and I’m still not quite sure how we’d messed up so badly.
-We were near Haad Yao, on the opposite side of the island to the Full Moon beach at Haad Rin, and I thought I’d booked somewhere along the south coast.
+We ended up near Haad Yao, on the opposite side of the island to the Full Moon beach at Haad Rin, and I thought I’d booked somewhere along the south coast.

 When we arrived, the owner told us their bungalows don’t have hot water at the moment and so asked if we’d like to stay at the resort next door for a little extra, where the bungalows are bigger too.
 After a quick glance at the pokey little beach and wondering if we’d made a huge mistake, we agreed.

-A bumpy bike ride with her husband, our luggage precariously balanced, took us to a beautiful beach lined with bungalows and little apartments, and immediately all my regrets dissipated.
+A bumpy bike ride with her husband, our luggage precariously balanced behind us, took us to a beautiful beach lined with bungalows and little apartments, and immediately all my regrets dissipated.

 But we were here for one reason; the same reason as most of this island’s tourists visit.
 Tomorrow was the Full Moon Party!

 6pm was when I made my first mistake.
-Ash and I shared a small meal and I washed it down with a strong rum and coke.
+Ash and I for some reason only shared a small meal, and I washed it down with a strong rum and coke.
 The first of my five pre-drinks.

 My second mistake was only eating that small meal.

-And I was so concerned for the others and made sure they got water (especially when one of our friends seemed pretty out of it soon after we got there!!), while forgetting to drink any myself.
+And I was so concerned for the others and made sure they got water (especially when one of our friends seemed pretty out of it shortly after we got there!!), while forgetting to drink any myself.
 Which is probably why, at 3am, I was passed out on the floor.
 The first time I’ve EVER passed out drunk.
 Still, no better place to do that than at the Full Moon Party, right?

 BUCKETS ARE DEADLY, PEOPLE.
-Ash somehow got me back to our bungalow without letting me fall off our songthaew, AND he managed to get me onto the thing in the first place which sounds like it was a feat in itself.
+Ash somehow got me back to our bungalow without letting me fall off our songthaew, AND he managed to get me onto the thing in the first place which, from the stories, sounds like it was a feat in itself.
 How embarrassing.

 I also had the fortunate foresight to leave Ash in charge of my phone, which meant it didn’t get stolen, but also meant that barely any photos were taken.
 By which I mean none except a slightly out of focus one of me looking like a derp as I drink from my bucket.

 The good thing is, I do actually remember a lot of the night.
-We danced on podiums, sang our hearts out to Queen and Bon Jovi, and actually had a LOT of fun.
-We saw most of the goings on along the beach, and we didn’t go in the sea!
+We danced on podiums, sang our hearts out to Queen and Bon Jovi, and actually genuinely had a LOT of fun.
+We saw most of the goings on as we walked along the beach from bar to bar, and we didn’t go in the sea!
 We saw the notorious fire skipping ropes (no thanks – no amount of drink could convince me to be THAT stupid).
 And I’m sure if I’d eaten properly, not had 5 rum/vodka drinks beforehand, and drunk water half way through my bucket, I would have been fine.